paranal-sw/parlogs-observations/README.md

 | Aborted   | Indicates if the template execution was aborted (manually or because an error) |
 | SECONDS   | The duration of the template execution in seconds             |
 | TEL       | The class of telescope used in the observation, in this dataset it is only AT |

-This structured format ensures a comprehensive understanding of each template's execution, providing insights into the operational dynamics of astronomical observations at Paranal.

 ## Citation